 - The Atlas database will be available for further scientific work.

-- By using volunteer citizen scientists, and existing networks of ornithologists, EBBA2 will be as efficient and low-cost as is possible to achieve such a far-reaching and ambitious goal.
+- By using volunteer citizen scientists, and existing networks of ornithologists, EBBA2 data collection period was as efficient and low-cost as is possible to achieve such a far-reaching and ambitious goal.

 - This ambitious project requires further resources for data analysis and producing the publication, and the EBCC works with partners to explore a myriad of different funding possibilities.
 The funding from 2018 onward has still not been secured, and if you wish to contribute, you can do so by easily supporting your favourite species for EBBA2.